tgasla/rl-cloudsimplus/README.md

 ### 1.1 Install Docker
 https://docs.docker.com/get-docker/

-If you install Docker Desktop make sure you are giving enough memory in your containers by going to <b> Settings.. > Resources </b> and increase the Memory Limit
+If you install Docker Desktop make sure you are giving enough memory in your containers by going to <b> Settings.. > Resources </b> and increasing the Memory Limit

 ### 1.2 Install Docker Compose
 https://docs.docker.com/compose/install/